llvmscript/stc/README.md

 ### Why

-to learn more about how compilers work
+what better way to learn more about compilers than to actually build one